He didn't dream.

 Tifa found the ring of cards at the man's hip.
-Cloud found the key – an old fashioned brass key – and a hole in the door to Aeris's cell.
+Among them – an old fashioned brass key matched a hole in the door to Aeris's cell.

-Tifa rushed in – Aeris was sitting on the floor against the wall.
+Tifa tossed him the keys and rushed into the cell – Aeris was sitting on the floor against the wall.
 The cot was empty.

-The cell across from their weaponry held Barret half-drooping off of the cot and Red XIII curled in the corner.
+The cell door across from their weaponry hissed open to reveal Barret half-drooping off of the cot.
+Red XIII uncurled in the corner.

-"Barret," Cloud announced, and both of them jumped.
+"Barret," Cloud announced – his words jerked him awake.
 "Red XIII… come with me.
 Something's wrong."

 "How'd you get in?"
 Barret grumbled.
 Then, more alert, "Why's the door open?"